xarzoa/lyrics-bot/README.md

-## LyricsBot written by nodejs
+## Telegram LyricsBot written in nodejs

 ### Features

-- Logging on channel and console
+- Powerful logging on channel and console
 - Based on Genius API ( World's biggest lyrics site )
 - Simple and Fast
 - Simple deployment